le-chartreux/modern-python/tutorial/project-initialization/file-architecture.md

 ## Language Specific

-Now, let's dig onto the Python-specific configuration.
+Now, let's dive into the Python-specific configuration for our project.

-First of all, we will setup the file architecture of our project.

-An intuitive file architecture is crucial for any project.
-It enables developers to quickly find what they are looking for and saves time that would otherwise be wasted on figuring out where to create a new file.

-Many popular Python projects, such as [pytest](https://github.com/pytest-dev/pytest) and [matplotlib](https://github.com/matplotlib/matplotlib), use the src layout.
+Many popular Python projects, such as [pytest](https://github.com/pytest-dev/pytest) and [matplotlib](https://github.com/matplotlib/matplotlib), use the *src* layout.
-However, other projects like [Django](https://github.com/django/django) and [numpy](https://github.com/numpy/numpy/tree/main) use the flat layout.
+However, other projects like [Django](https://github.com/django/django) and [numpy](https://github.com/numpy/numpy/tree/main) use the *flat* layout.
-Ultimately, the choice between the two layouts depends on personal preference.
+The choice between these layouts often comes down to personal preference.
-You can find a PyPA article highlighting the key differences between the two layouts [here](https://packaging.python.org/en/latest/discussions/src-layout-vs-flat-layout/).
+For an in-depth comparison of the two, you can refer to the PyPA article [here](https://packaging.python.org/en/latest/discussions/src-layout-vs-flat-layout/).

-We will use the `src` layout because it allows for a cleaner declaration of private packages.
+In our case, we will use the src layout because it allows for a cleaner organization of private packages.

 In this architecture, sources are in a dedicated `src` folder (as expected from the *src* layout).